Azure/kaito/docs/tuning/README.md

 </div>
 Figure 1.
 Kaito tuning pod structure.

-- InitContainer `data-downloader`: Downloads the training input dataset from the URLs specified in the tuning spec.
+- Initcontainer `data-downloader`: It downloads the training input dataset from the URLs specified in the tuning spec if needed.
 If an image is specified in the input, the `data-downloader` container uses the specified image as the container image.
-This initContainer ensures the training data is available locally before the training process starts.
+This initcontainer ensures the training data is available locally before the training process starts.

 - Sidecar container: Supports automatically pushing the tuning results to a container registry.
 This container, with `docker` installed, runs a script to periodically check the training progress.
 Once the training is done, indicated by a sentinel file created by the training process, the script builds a container image containing the training results and pushes the image to the specified container registry.